helloamandamurphy/helloamandamurphy.github.io/_posts/2019-12-03-photoloco_js_rails_api.markdown

 ***

 12) I came back the next day, and started reviewing nested attributes.
 This was a Rails topic that had gotten pretty rusty for me.
-This Flatiron lesson really helped:[Nested Attributes Lesson] (https://learn.co/tracks/full-stack-web-development-v8/module-13-rails/section-7-associations-and-rails/basic-nested-forms)
+This Flatiron lesson really helped:[Nested Attributes Lesson](https://learn.co/tracks/full-stack-web-development-v8/module-13-rails/section-7-associations-and-rails/basic-nested-forms)

 I also reworked my seed file, because it was unnecessarily complicated--I had copied the original structure from a lab I had completed, and then implemented it on my last project (where my models had several more attributes.)